ghassbomb/mcqambridge/README.md

   - Accounting (9706)
   - Economics (9708)

 But the framework for processing other subjects and years is there, and I intend to add all subjects possible (after I’m done fixing the existing selection).
 Note that **not all subjects or papers may work**.
-If there is an error, see the [contribution](#contributions) section for reporting it.
+If there is an error, see the [contributions](#contributions) section for reporting it.

-## Contributing
+## Contributions

 Contributions are welcome!
 If you have any suggestions, improvements, or bug fixes, please create a pull request.
 For major changes, please open an issue to discuss the changes beforehand.
 You can also contact me at `ghass.shahzad@gmail.com` for any requests and such, but you should ideally open an issue.